 How can you easily let bidders know they won?

-In contrast, one-time-use bid boards are meant to be used once and are constructed of posterboard or foamcore.
+- One-time-use bid boards are used once and thrown away.
+They are constructed of posterboard or foamcore.
 Winning bid numbers are circled in a marker.

 1. Signage should list winning bid numbers in numerical order.

 This allows a bidder to quickly scan the list and see if he’s a winner.

-The signage SHOULD NOT list the names of the winners or specify items they won.
+2. The signage SHOULD NOT list the names of the winners nor specify items won.

-And for the purposes of a fast checkout, it is irrelevant whether a guest won Item #1 or Item #40, or both.
-They simply need to know they won something.
+Furthermore, for the purposes of a fast silent auction checkout process, it’s irrelevant whether a guest won item #1, item #40, or both.
+Guests simply need to know they won something.

-2. The signage can also be posted near the check-out area itself.
-Put the sign on a easel so it’s at eye-level or a little above for easy viewing and reading.
+The signage can also be posted near the check-out area itself.
+Put the sign on a easel so it’s at eye-level or a little higher for easy viewing and reading.

 Checkout isn’t hard, but there are a lot of steps.
-For the straightforward, easiest process, here’s your tool: Simple Auction Checkout.
+To learn a straightforward, easy checkout process, here’s your tool: Simple Auction Checkout.